 “Besides capturing the unique beauty of the XOplanet, each piece of art has incorporated movement into the design,” says a spokesperson from Nola Labs.
-“You can observe spinning, circling and turning inside spheres of stars that encircle the XOplanets.
+“You can observe spinning, circling, and turning inside spheres of stars that encircle the XOplanets.
 Artists have estimated the light level and color of the sky to perfectly portray what you might see if you were standing in front of a specific planet.”

-As NASA’s Exoplanet Exploration program discovers more exoplanets, Nola Labs will expand their collection of XOplanets.
+As NASA’s Exoplanet Exploration program discovers more exoplanets, Nola Labs will expand its collection of XOplanets.
 In this way, there is potential for growth of the NFT collection as well as the value of the NFTs.

 How are exoplanets discovered and identified?

-The first ever exoplanet was discovered in 1992.
+The first-ever exoplanet was discovered in 1992.
 Since then, NASA has continued to discover more every month.
 NASA has used a combination of equipment and techniques to locate and study these exoplanets.
-We’ve heard reports of planets discovered using NASA’s Spitzer Space Telescope, ground-based telescopes and – most recently – the James Webb Space Telescope (JWST).
-JWST was launched on December 25, 2021 and is currently in orbit around the Sun, one million miles from earth, collecting exoplanet metadata and visual reference.
+We’ve heard reports of planets discovered using NASA’s Spitzer Space Telescope, ground-based telescopes, and – most recently – the James Webb Space Telescope (JWST).
+JWST was launched on December 25, 2021, and is currently in orbit around the Sun, one million miles from earth, collecting exoplanet metadata and visual reference.